Australian Masters Games - Team RSL

 About RSL Active

-This initiative is part of RSL Active, which helps current and former serving ADF members connect through sport and physical activity.
+This initiative is part of RSL Active, which helps current and former serving ADF members connect through sport and activity.
 It's all about improving wellbeing, building social connections, and sharing a sense of camaraderie with others from the Defence community.